ovgu-ailab/idl2025/assignment6.md

   - Since at the start of the loop, there is no previous state, you have to create an _initial state_ tensor.
   This is usually created as a tensor of 0s with size `batch x hidden_dim`.
-  - At each time step, the input (which will just be indices representing words) should be mapped to a one-hot vector _or_ a dense embedding.
+  - At each time step, the input (which will just be indices representing words) should be mapped to a one-hot vector _or_ a dense embedding; the latter is recommended.
-  The latter is recommended.
+  The torch docs have examples for the usage of both.
   You can use `torch.nn.functional.one_hot` or `nn.Embedding`, respectively.
 - After finishing the loop, the final state of the RNN should be transformed into an output prediction.
 We have two classes, so you can use two outputs.